pinskylab/how_we_work/data-management.md

 1. Each new project gets a GitHub repository in the [pinskylab organization](https://github.com/pinskylab)
    1. This practice facilitates collaboration, sharing, and maintenance of institutional knowledge
    1. Repos can be public or private
+   2. A [CITATION.cff](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) clarifies how to cite the repo.
+We apply authorship criteria similarly as for papers (e.g., first author is the lead).
 1. Data processing is accomplished through the use of scripts, not manual manipulation
    1. This helps to verify the reproducibility of our methods
 1. A README.md in each directory (including the top directory)